 Perhaps the alliance between classical and quantum computing is represented by the following process: IF THE NEW SCHEMES PRODUCED BY SIMULTANEITY PROVE USEFUL, ARE ACCEPTED BY OTHERS, AND LEAD US TO WIN WITH THEM, WE HAVE TRULY RETURNED TO A REFRESHED AND SHARED REALITY WITHIN TRUE DE-COHERENCE.

 Indeed, Cassella uses the term "3rd. attention," or places an irregular capital letter in the first letter of a word, to denote our return to a win-win reality.
 When knowledge of the reality of the Third Attention leads us to help others grow, we reach the third point.
 The kind of false decoherence that results in building a bomb capable of destroying a large city, taking the life of a few innocent bystanders, or inducing any modality of revenge, guards little relation to the 3rd. attention; and no relation at all with the Third Point.
+When we leave the Vision of the Third Attention and the Will of the Third Point, we do not walk with God but with the devil.

 As suggested by the logos heuristics (Λ), we need simultaneity (the capacity for lying and learning, which is impaired in autism) to readjust extant knowledge; and we need sequence (the capacity to preserve the truth, which is unimpaired in nonretarded autistics) to recognize the newly arrived at schemes time after time; and keep them unchanged until they become obsolete.